-The small village of Hobart in New York’s Catskill mountains has been drawing bibliophiles from near and far with its delightful claim to fame: no less than five independent bookstores, all within walking distance of each other.
+The small village of Hobart in New York’s Catskill mountains has been drawing bibliophiles from near and far with its delightful claim to fame: no less than six independent bookstores, all within walking distance of each other.

-Since it was settled in the 1780s, Hobart had been a small farming village with local farms providing most jobs in the area.
+Since it was settled in the 1780s, Hobart had been a small farming village with local agriculture providing most jobs in the area.
 But over time these dwindled, and by the early 2000s, most buildings on Main Street were vacant.
 A local entrepreneur, Don Dales, decided to buy up the empty buildings and lease them to aspiring booksellers.

 Farther down the road you’ll find Liberty Rock Books.
 This is definitely the most well-organized shop in the village and has a wide variety of books ranging from 19th-century poetry collections to 1960s psychology papers.
 In the back of the building, you’ll find a reading area with good views of the east branch of the Delaware River.

 Past Liberty Rock and adjoined with the post office is Blenheim Hill Books.
 Visitors will usually receive an enthusiastic greeting from the shop’s dog, Greta.
 Inside you’ll find a sizable collection of books on a variety of topics, with excellent selections of vintage children’s books and women’s studies books.